 Open the package folder (most samples contain a single package folder.
 Open the top-level package folder if your sample contains more than one folder).

 Open the named application file and click the Run button.
 This opens the SB Test/Debug perspective and starts the application.

 If you see red marks, wait a moment for the project in Studio to load its features.

 If red marks do not resolve themselves in a moment, select the project and right-click→ from the context menu.

-The Application Output view shows activity as the StreamBase application reads input from the Simple Server Java application.
+The Output Streams view shows activity as the StreamBase application reads input from the Simple Server Java application.

 Select the Manual Input tab.